jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

     * Add tests for pixie logic
     * Add first node-canvas test
     * Post source to public repository
+    * Add a local demo mode running on a Node server as driver.

 ### PixieReport To-Do